Tank1334/Onboarding-Newbies/readme.md

 - **[Showcase](https://883g.github.io/GO-TO-INTERNAL):** Prepare a presentation to the group to showcase the story, architecture, insights gained, and troubleshooting strategies of your final exercise solution in just two sentences.

 ## chapter 10: Documentation and Knowledge Sharing
-- **[Exercise](https://883g.github.io/GO-TO-INTERNAL):** Create documentation for a sample project from the 883 Group and present it to the team.(ask your mentor for the link to the project)
+- **[Final Exercise 07](https://883g.github.io/GO-TO-INTERNAL):** Create documentation for a sample project from the 883 Group and present it to the team.(ask your mentor for the link to the project)

 ## Contribution :raised_hands:
 If you have any suggestions or ideas to enhance the onboarding for future members, feel free to contribute.
 Fork, create a feature branch, commit changes, and create a pull request.